Web Sales Management

 When a source is added to an online cart it can be seen in the Cart Detail window as the Source Tag.

-When generating a report, the TMsource can be found in the Parameters window as Shopping Cart - Header >> Shop Cart Source.
+When generating any report that has data tied to shopping carts, the tmsource can be found in the Parameters window as Shopping Cart - Header >> Shop Cart Source.
+You can use that on most ticketing reports.

 • The criteria search is case sensitive.
 If using a source that contains multiple cases within one word please use the auto-capitalization override to make the field search option look identical to the Source Tag.